Classical solutions to local first-order extended mean field games: A priori estimates and classical solutions

 There exist constants $C,C_{1}>0$, with

 such that

 \end{lem}

-\begin{proof} We will consider first, for the sake of clarity, the natural case where $\gamma_{1}=\gamma$.
+\begin{proof} We will consider first, for the sake of clarity, the natural case where $\gamma_{1}=\gamma_{2}=\gamma$. $C$ will denote a constant that is allowed to increase from line to line.
 First, we verify that it is sufficient to bound the space gradient.
 Indeed, setting $\Phi(p,s)=s$ in Lemma \ref{lem:(Bernstein's-method)} yields

-and thus, in view of the maximum principle and (\ref{eq:H lower and upper bounds}),
+and, thus, in view of the maximum principle and (\ref{eq:H lower and upper bounds}),

-We note that in (\ref{eq:ut bound}), the constant $C$ already depends on the upper and lower bounds for $m$ on $\partial Q_{T}$.
+We note that, in (\ref{eq:ut bound}), the constant $C$ already depends on the upper and lower bounds for $m$ on $\partial Q_{T}$.
 Next, we will estimate $||D_{x}u||_{\QT}$ through the Bernstein method.
 Let

 and note that the function $\utilde$ has been constructed to satisfy

 Setting

 we observe that the quantities $||D_{x}u||_{\QT}^{2}$ and $||v||_{\QT}$ are comparable up to constants, so it is therefore sufficient to obtain a bound for the latter.